liquidev/hayago/docs/manual.md

 var helloworld = 1
 ```
 Stropping is rarely required though and should only be used in very specific
 cases described later in the manual.
+Using stropped identifiers where it's not
+required is bad style.

 ### Expressions